jeffpar/basicdos/demos/build.md

-If the batch files finish successfully, reboot the machine (press Ctrl-Alt-Del) and then press **Enter** instead of **Esc** at the BASIC-DOS boot prompt; the boot prompt only appears if BASIC-DOS detects a hard disk.
+If the batch files finish successfully, reboot the machine (press Ctrl-Alt-Del) and then press **Enter** instead of **Esc** at the BASIC-DOS boot prompt; the boot prompt only appears if BASIC-DOS detects a hard disk (or the PCjs Debugger is present).

 By default, the binaries contain *DEBUG* code (eg, assertions and debugging aids).
 To build non-debug binaries, type **MK FINAL**, or **MKCLEAN FINAL**